MrMicrowaveOven/AlgorithmsCurriculum/rs-new/pay-talk.md

 Negotiation is a standard part of the job application process.
-The most important factor is the number of offers you have on the table, so before even thinking about negotiating, get multiple offers (at least 2!).
+The most important factor is the number of offers you have on the table, so before negotiating, get multiple offers.

 Once you have multiple offers, you can let the companies know about your highest offer.
-You would say something like: "I'd like to make a decision soon and I just want to make sure everybody gets a chance to revise their offers so that I can make an informed decision.
-Company X is currently offering me $XX.
-I understand if your offer is final as it stands, but I just wanted to let you know.
-Do you think you could let me know in the next few days?"
 Allow the companies to revise their offers (should they choose to) and then make a final decision.

 ## Always be Civil